Last Updated on November 14, 2023 by

-A good night’s sleep is essential for optimal health, yet so many of us struggle to get the recommended hours of sleep.
-In a world filled with distractions and constant stimulation, sleep can often be elusive.
+A good night’s sleep is essential for overall health, yet many people struggle to achieve the recommended hours.
+In today’s world of constant distractions and stimulation, sleep can often be elusive.

 Promotes relaxation

-Deep breathing techniques and techniques to help you be present in the moment can help to slow down the heart rate and activate the relaxation response in the body, which can lead to a deeper and more restful sleep.
+Breathing techniques and practices that focus on the present moment may help slow the heart rate and activate the body’s relaxation response, which can contribute to deeper and more restful sleep.

-If you’re struggling with sleep issues, you may consider incorporating meditation into your daily routine.
-Set aside a few minutes each day to meditate, and over time, you may find that you sleep better and wake up more refreshed and energised.
+If sleep is a concern, you might consider incorporating meditation into your daily routine.
+Setting aside a few minutes each day to meditate may help you feel more rested and refreshed.

 1. Find a comfortable position in your bed.